exphp-share/seasonize/seasons_everywhere/README.md

 * **Beast tokens are suppressed (others remain):** You can still get extra lives from life tokens.
 However, there are significantly fewer "filler" tokens to help you reach 5 tokens, so be careful!
 * **TH16 scoring strats:** Without hypers, how shall we get PIV?
 Fear not; enabling this mode will cause releases to generate PIV items, just like in TH16!

-To enable Beast Tokens and hypers, press Bomb on the
+To enable Beast Tokens and hypers, press Bomb on the season menu.

 ## How?